Exclusive: Drugmakers from Pfizer to GSK to hike U.S. prices on over 200 drugs

 Sanofi said it will raise prices on around 10 of its drugs, with hikes ranging between 1% and 5%.
 The drugmaker noted the increases are in line with its commitment to not raise prices above medical inflation.

 Teva Pharmaceutical Industries Ltd <TEVA.TA> raised prices on more than 15 drugs, in some cases by more than 6%, according to 3 Axis Advisors.
-Teva was not immediately available for comment.
+A Teva spokesperson said the company regularly reviews prices in the context of market conditions, availability and cost of production.

+3 Axis advises pharmacy industry groups on identifying inefficiencies in the U.S. drug supply chain and has provided consulting work to hedge fund billionaire John Arnold, a prominent critic of high drug prices.

 (Reporting by Michael Erman; Editing by Cynthia Osterman)